Wawen22/VoyageSmart/TASKS.md

 - Improved overall user experience with advanced animations and transitions
 - Implemented skeleton loaders for all main sections (Itinerary, Accommodations, Transportation, Expenses)
 - Created reusable animation components and hooks for consistent animations across the app
+- Implemented comprehensive dark mode support
+- Enhanced mobile experience with optimized layouts and navigation
+- Implemented collaboration features with chat and comments
+- Added expense splitting functionality with "who owes what" algorithm
+- Implemented subscription management with Stripe integration